kirshan-tx/omaha-house-price-prediction/README.md

 # Omaha House Price Prediction
-Building a model to predict house prices in Omaha, NE using data scraped from [Realtor.com](https://www.realtor.com/).
+Building a web app to predict house prices in Omaha, NE using model trained with data scraped from [Realtor.com](https://www.realtor.com/).

 ## Data
 Data collected using realtor-scraper python script in the scraper folder; for single-family homes, condos, townhomes and multi-family homes (all existing homes and not foreclosures) listed on Realtor.com on July 2021.